igor-kupczynski/effectivejava/Readme.md

     - `java.util.concurent`
     - `java.util.function`
 - 90 items, a rule per item
-- Accessible to anyone with a working knowledge, but still food for though for advanced
+- Accessible to anyone with a working knowledge, but still food for thought for advanced

 Fundamental principles:
     - Clarity and simplicity